 - brokerage companies authorised for such services by the Securities Market Agency (Agencija za trg vrednostnih papirjev, hereinafter: ATVP);

-- investment firms and banks authorised for such services in EU member states;
+- EU investment firms and banks which establish a branch in Slovenia or are authorised to perform such services in Slovenia directly;

-- branches of foreign investment firms authorised for such services by the ATVP;
+- branches of non-EU-country investment firms authorised for such services by the ATVP;

 - banks authorised for such services by the Bank of Slovenia;

-- asset management companies (hereinafter: UCITS) authorised for portfolio management and ancillary services of investment advice by the ATVP or by a competent authority in EU member states; and
+- asset management companies from Slovenia or the EU (hereinafter: UCITS) authorised by the ATVP for portfolio management and ancillary services of investment advice in relation to financial instruments, safekeeping and administrative services connected by units of investment funds; and

 - alternative investment fund managers from Slovenia or the EU authorised by the ATVP for portfolio management and ancillary services of investment advice, safekeeping and administrative services connected by units of investment funds and the reception and transmission of orders in relation to one or more financial instruments.

-A brokerage company may be organised in the legal form of a public limited company, a European public limited company or a limited liability company registered in Slovenia which obtains appropriate authorisation from the ATVP.
+A brokerage company may be organised in the legal form of a joint-stock company, a European public company or a limited liability company registered in Slovenia which obtains appropriate authorisation from the ATVP.